Branticus71/Project-3-Group-A/TechAnalysis.md

 This plot attempts to find the trend of log of shares as a function of average positive polarity.
-Things to look for are the distribution of points for each level of `Popularity`.
-Are all points in each category clustered together on the x-axis?
-If so then there is most likely a strong relationship between positive polarity and the shares an article gets.
-Also, using the trend line we can see if on average we predict shares to increase or decrease with an increase in positive polarity.
+Things to look for are the distribution of points for each level of `Popularity` and the trend line.
+Are all points in same category clustered together on the x-axis?
+If so there could be a strong relationship between the average positive polarity and shares.
+If each category is fairly spread out along the x-axis then there is likely a weak relationship or none at all.
+Finally,we can also use the trend line to see if on average we predict shares to increase or decrease with an increase in positive polarity.
 If the line is fairly flat then this relationship is likely fairly weak.

 ### Negative Polarity Plot